Static WordPress is a version of your site that embeds images and files directly onto flattened pages.

 Yes, we give you all the functionality of WordPress — in its true form — but there is one extra layer:

 Edit your content.
-When you’re done, hit update, and then hit “update on Headless” or do a push and we’ll handle the rest.
+When you’re done, hit update, and then hit “update on Headless” or do a full/partial push and we’ll handle the rest.

 It’s a slight change to your publishing process, but it is a change.